wssalvador/BEMSCA/README.md

 Programming in Python is required to employ BEMSCA to its full potential, but by following the existing structures of the source code a basic level of understanding is sufficient.

 Thank you for taking an interest in BEMSCA, we hope it may prove useful for your work.
-If you have any queries related to BEMSCA, fell free to send them to: william.salvador@tecnico.ulisboa.pt
+If you have any queries related to BEMSCA, fell free to send them to: william.salvador@tecnico.ulisboa.pt.